basilkottilingal/hmesh/include/README.md

     * If sparseness is minimal, GPU computatation on vectorized arrays neednot skip the sparse part of the array.
          (Same for multithreading.)
     * But in CPU, you can  iterate through only the occupied part of the linked list.
+  * challenge in using many blocks to represent a non-partitioned manifold in a single CPU memory,
+    * while searching for the pointer in memory (vertex/edge/etc..) is the locality of searched memory pointer.
+If locality is not guaranteed TLB searching will fail and start manually searching for memory in the memory hardware which might be